AndrewRentschler/Roulette/README.md

         - Black

 ## 2. Spin

-- Betting will close and the wheel will spin making it's selection.
+- Betting closes and the wheel spins and lands on a number.
-- The winning number will be displayed, as well as whether bets won or lost.
+- The winning number is displayed, as well as whether the player won or lost.
-- Player balance will be updated and a new round of betting will begin.
+- Player balance is updated and a new round of betting begins.

 ## Technologies
 - HTML, CSS, Javascript, Git

 ## Attributions
-- Favicon img
+- Favicon
     - https://www.flaticon.com/search?word=roulette
-- Roulette Wheel img
+- Roulette Wheel
     - freeimages.com
 - Background Pattern
     - https://heropatterns.com/